devEstivenValencia/No-Country-RRHH/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

--Create a company.
+- Create a company.
--Registered companies can create employee accounts.
+- Registered companies can create employee accounts.
--Companies can delete and/or edit each employee's information.
+- Companies can delete and/or edit each employee's information.
--Employees have their own dashboad upon login.
+- Employees have their own dashboad upon login.
--Employees can send a vacations range ( initial and final date ).
+- Employees can send a vacations range ( initial and final date ).
--The comunication between client and back-end is e2e encrypted.
+- The comunication between client and back-end is e2e encrypted.
--The sensitive information stored on database is encrypted.
+- The sensitive information stored on database is encrypted.

 ## Front-end